Traditions and Activities

 An alumni celebration of the school’s founder, Bishop George Washington Doane, and his enduring, revolutionary vision of providing educational opportunities to young women takes place every May.
 A weekend long series of events inspires alumni to relive their days at Doane alongside their longtime friends and share their stories with current students.
 A cocktail reception on Friday evening welcomes back alumni, and there is a chapel service on Saturday morning during which a wreath of pansies is placed on Bishop Doane’s portrait as a symbolic expression of gratitude.
 This service is followed by the Society of Graduates luncheon, and a dinner party caps off the events in the evening.
 Each year’s Founder’s Day Weekend pays special tribute to classes celebrating their major reunions.

-Affirmations are designed to make seniors strong as they head off to college by reminding them of what they have given the school community and emphasizing the unique traits that make them so worthy of admiration, love, and respect.
-During a given senior’s Affirmation, a selection of faculty members and fellow students speak about them before the student body, and many more record their tributes in writing for that senior to carry with them as they move into the future.
+Affirmations are designed to send seniors off to college with positive and sometimes enlightening messages and reminders of what of what they have given to the school community, and emphasizing the unique traits that make each of them so worthy of admiration, love, and respect.
+During a given senior’s Affirmation, a selection of faculty members and fellow students speak about them before the student body, and many more record their tributes in writing for that senior to carry with them as they move into boldly into their future.

 Clubs and Activities